CAAPIM/apim-charts/charts/portal/README.md

 ```

 ## License
-Copyright (c) 2025 CA, A Broadcom Company.
+Copyright (c) 2026 CA, A Broadcom Company.
 All rights reserved.
+//AI assistance has been used to generate some or all contents of this file.
+That includes, but is not limited to, new code, modifying existing code, stylistic edits.

 This software may be modified and distributed under the terms of the MIT license.
 See the [LICENSE](https://github.com/CAAPIM/apim-charts/blob/stable/LICENSE) file for details.